Ellesmere station: Station description

 The station building was located underneath the elevated section of Ellesmere Road, in the Kennedy Road and Midland Avenue corridor.
 The station was fairly small and is similar in appearance to Lawrence East station.
 It was built on two levels, with the ground level being the Line 3 platforms and the single entrance and collector underneath it.

 The entrance was accessed from either side of the station through two sets of stairs, from either Kennedy Road or Midland Avenue via Service Road.
 Since entering the station requires the use of stairs, this station was not accessible whatsoever.

 The station also had a commuter parking lot for 68 vehicles located just to the east of the station, also underneath the elevated section of Ellesmere Road.

 At the time of its closure, 6 TTC bus routes (4 daytime routes and 2 Blue Night routes) passed near the station including routes running along Kennedy Road.

 Rapid transit infrastructure in the vicinity

 North of this station, the line turned 90° east, dipping briefly into a tunnel to cross underneath the nearby GO train tracks, then rising to an elevated structure for the remainder of its route towards Midland station.
 South of the station, the line continued to travel at ground level alongside the GO train tracks for the remainder of the route towards Lawrence East station.

 Planned busway stop

 The TTC plans to replace the Line 3 right-of-way with a busway between Kennedy and Ellesmere stations.
 According to a 2022 TTC report, the adjacent station's facilities would be retained along with a pedestrian underpass for the local community to use.
 Buses would serve customers at new stops multiple sides of the former station.
+The busway stop is expected to open on September 30, 2026.